damianhakert/damianhakert.github.io/source/handbook/sales-qualification-questions/index.md

     * What is your role and what do you do?
         - Ideal Roles: Infrastructure/Cloud/Enterprise Architects, Dev Ops, System Admin/Engineer, IT Managers/Directors, Release Engineer , VP Engineering
     * How would you describe what your group does?
     * How large is your group?
-(Goal is to find out who will use Gitlab and how large the opportunity could be)
+(Goal is to find out who will use GitLab and how large the opportunity could be)
     * Are other groups using Git?
         - If no, why not? and what Version Control Systems are they using?
         - If yes, who are they using?